Chemical vapor deposition: Metals

+Late transition metals are particularly difficult to deposit through CVD; see chemical vapor deposition of ruthenium.

 Graphene

 Many variations of CVD can be utilized to synthesize graphene.
 Although many advancements have been made, the processes listed below are not commercially viable yet.

 Carbon source

 The most popular carbon source that is used to produce graphene is methane gas.
 One of the less popular choices is petroleum asphalt, notable for being inexpensive but more difficult to work with.

 Although methane is the most popular carbon source, hydrogen is required during the preparation process to promote carbon deposition on the substrate.
 If the flow ratio of methane and hydrogen are not appropriate, it will cause undesirable results.
 During the growth of graphene, the role of methane is to provide a carbon source, the role of hydrogen is to provide H atoms to corrode amorphous C, and improve the quality of graphene.
 But excessive H atoms can also corrode graphene.
 As a result, the integrity of the crystal lattice is destroyed, and the quality of graphene is deteriorated.
 Therefore, by optimizing the flow rate of methane and hydrogen gases in the growth process, the quality of graphene can be improved.